Dublin University (constituency): House of Commons of Southern Ireland (1921–1922)

 The Government of Ireland Act 1920 established a devolved home rule legislature, within the United Kingdom, for twenty-six Irish counties which were designated Southern Ireland.

 Dublin University was given four seats in the House of Commons of Southern Ireland.
 The seats were filled by Independent Unionist MPs who were returned unopposed.
 They were the only MPs who attended the abortive first meeting of the House.
 After the signing of the Anglo-Irish Treaty, the four MPs met with the Pro-Treaty members of the Second Dáil to ratify the Treaty.
 The Parliament was formally dissolved as part of the arrangements under the Treaty and the establishment of the Irish Free State on 6 December 1922.

 Dáil Éireann (1918–1937)

 Sinn Féin contested the 1918 Westminster election on the basis that they would not take seats in the United Kingdom Parliament but would establish a revolutionary assembly in Dublin.

-The university was, in Irish republican theory, entitled to return two Teachtaí Dála (known in English as Deputies and abbreviated as TDs) in 1918 to serve in the Irish Republic's First Dáil.
+The university was entitled to return two Teachtaí Dála (known in English as Deputies and abbreviated as TDs) in 1918 to serve in the Irish Republic's First Dáil.
 This revolutionary body assembled on 21 January 1919.

 In republican theory every MP elected in Ireland, including the two Unionist MPs from Dublin University, was a member of the First Dáil.
 In practice only Sinn Féin members participated.

 The First Dáil passed a motion at its last meeting on 10 May 1921, the first three parts of which make explicit the republican view: